AquariusJacky/MatLib/examples/README.md

 ## Example Programs

 1. `0_basic`: Demonstrates basic matrix operations and usage
-2. `1_tester`: Performance comparison with CPU operations
+2. `1_tester`: Performance comparison with CPU operations with

 ## Creating Your Own Programs